 A 3 Day London Pass for 2020 costs £125 on its own and £155 if bought with the travel option.
 Therefore, the cost of the Oyster Card is £30, which is £25 travel balance (see above) + a £5 administration fee.

 If you are going to be in London for more than 3 days and you still have balance remaining on your card, you can use it for getting around London for the entire length of your stay, as well as topping up the same card with additional balance when needed.

 However, if you are only going to be in London for 3 days, look at it this way…

-The daily cap on an Oyster Card for travel within London Travel Zones 1 & 2 in 2019 is £6.50.
+The daily cap on an Oyster Card for travel within London Travel Zones 1 & 2 is £6.50.
 This would be a total of £19.50 over 3 days (as long as you stay in travel zones 1 and 2).
 The deposit for a standard Oyster Card is £5.
 A normal oyster card can be returned if bought over 58 hours ago, so you could potentially get a refund for the deposit, whereas you won’t be able to get a refund for the visitor oyster card acquired with the sightseeing pass.
 So, if you buy a Visitor Oyster Card at the same time as the sightseeing pass, you will actually be paying an additional £10.